The Tiger and the Wolf

 In the bleak northern crown of the world, war is coming

 Maniye's father is the Wolf clan's chieftain, but she's an outcast.
 Her mother was queen of the Tiger and these tribes have been enemies for generations.
 Maniye also hides a deadly secret.
 All can shift into their clan's animal form, but Maniye can take on tiger and wolf shapes.
 She refuses to disown half her soul so escapes, rescuing a prisoner of the Wolf clan in the process.
 The killer Broken Axe is set on their trail, to drag them back for retribution.

 The Wolf chieftan plots to rule the north and controlling his daughter is crucial to his schemes.
 However, other tribes also prepare for strife.
 Strangers from the far south appear too, seeking allies in their own conflict.
 It's a season for omens as priests foresee danger and a darkness falling across the land.
 Some say a great war is coming, overshadowing even Wolf ambitions.
 A time of testing and broken laws is near, but what spark will set the world ablaze?

-Shortlisted for the British Fantasy Society Best Novel Award
+Winner of the British Fantasy Award for Best Fantasy Novel

 In the media

 It's addictively brilliant!
 The protagonist is vivid and sympathetic - and I love both the story and the world Adrian has created.
 It's meticulously thought out and utterly believable

 A classically brilliant fantasy writer, a pusher of boundaries, a great storyteller

 A brilliantly conceived and executed shape-changer Bronze Age saga featuring a heartbreaking heroine . . .
 Readers will be captivated by the well-realized characters, splendid action, and a satisfying conclusion that promises more wonders to come

 This is a satisfying read, a story you can really lose yourself in